MikeiLL/obliteration.com/_posts/2024-04-29-egyptian-needle.md

 Mike directed me to fuck Kim from behind her skinny on-all-fours ass, goading me, faster, man, fuck her faster.
 That was still in my unable-to-come period.

-I've always kind of wished my dick was curved.
-I think it probably feels better in vaginas, or at least more easily hits some of the better spots.
-I've been told my dick is perfectly shaped for anal sex, though I haven't done that too much, and mostly with casual relations.
+Once knowing it was a thing, always kind of wished my dick was curved.
+Probably feels better in vaginas, or at least more easily hits some of the better spots.
+A lover once said my dick is perfectly shaped for anal sex, though experience in that area has been mostly limited to casual or at least non-commited relations.

-I think Mike was going to fuck my then virgin ass, but Kim begged him not to and I thought better of it, sensing that they had had previous regretful experiences.
+Pretty sure Mike was going to fuck my then virgin ass, but Kim begged him not to and there was a sense that they had had previous regretful experiences.

 Shame is a thing.